Table Of Contents

 Should we sell our home before filing for divorce?

-If we are ordered by the judge to sell our home, when does that need to be completed?
+If a judge orders us to sell our home, when must the sale be completed?

 MY AZ LAWYERS